danielthomas-econ/schelling_income_model/idea_sketch.md

 Isolation index (or exposure): probability that a member of group A meets another member of A in their neighborhood — useful to measure clustering of poor vs rich. paa2019.populationassociation.org

-Gini / Theil of neighborhood mean incomes: a measure of economic segregation across space (how unequal neighborhood average incomes are).
-CEGA

-Moran’s I and LISA (Local Indicators of Spatial Association): spatial autocorrelation measures — these tell you whether high incomes cluster in space and where the hotspots are.
-Good when you have geographies (shapefiles).

-Comparisons over multiple scales: compute indices at enumeration-block, ward, and city levels — segregation often looks very different at different spatial scales.
-SSRN